connornm777/connornm777.github.io/src/polara.md

 - Every 1001 years, the Polarian overmind dissolves the entire government and initiates a system reboot
     - The least common multiple of 7, 11, and 13 years is 7x11x13=1001 years, this process takes place when all of the dismissals coincide
-    - The year before this special election, the overmind will go into deep processing to create a successor system
+    - The year before this special election, the overmind will go into deep processing, and the ministry will create a successor system
     - All citizens will vote on a series of reforms, and participate in a millennium review over core values and the long terms goals of human civilization